 The Hungarian journal Beszédkutatás (‘Speech Research’) has been renewed.
 Its new name is Beszédtudomány — Speech Science.
-(Download: Instructions_4_authors_SpeechScience) The earlier issues until 2018 can be downloaded in REAL: here.
-All issues from 2017 can be downloaded: here.
+The instructions for authors will be available here soon!

 One of our goals is to increase the number of international publications, as is signaled by the change of the name, partly being in English.
 Studies in all areas of speech science are welcome, among others in the field of:

 – speech technology, speech recognition, speech synthesis, forensic research and applications;

 – realization/manifestation of phonological processes in speech;

 – disharmonious phenomena in speech.

 The language of the submissions should be English or Hungarian.
 The expected length of the studies is at least 30,000 characters (including spaces).
 Given that the journal is only published online, there is no upper limit for paper length.
 Papers will be published based on a double peer-reviewing process.

 The submission and reviewing process will be done via https://ojs.mtak.hu/index.php/besztud.
 If you need further information, please contact the editors via email: fonetika at nytud.hu.

 Gráczi, Tekla Etelka; Gyarmathy, Dorottya; Horváth, Viktória; Krepsz, Valéria; Mády, Katalin